-We’ve stressed repeatedly all employees need to be on lookout for the red flags of a phishing email and you have to train employees continuously by sending them simulated phishing attacks.
+We’ve stressed repeatedly all employees need to be on the lookout for the red flags of a phishing email and you have to train employees continuously by sending them simulated phishing attacks.

 But how does malware actually get onto your business PCs and networks?